Gosei (meditation)

 Gosei (五省, go-sei) are subjects for daily meditation at Japan's Naval Academy.

 Five Reflections

-These reflections were originally devised by Vice Admiral Hajime Matsushita, who was the Chief of the Imperial Japanese Naval Academy, and used from 1932 to its abolishment in 1945.
+These reflections were originally devised by Vice Admiral Hajime Matsushita, who was the Chief of the Imperial Japanese Naval Academy, and used from 1932.
 Every evening cadets are expected to meditate on these inter-related questions.

-The Japan Maritime Self Defense Force (JMSDF), from its establishment in 1954, encourages the use of the Gosei as a self-reflective exercise during the course of daily living.
+The Japan Maritime Self Defense Force (JMSDF), from its establishment in 1954, The students of the Maritime Self-Defense Force No. 1 Technical School and the Maritime Self-Defense Force Officer Candidate School have inherited the tradition of the former Navy, and even now, five minutes before the end of their self-study every night, they meet the five ministries in the same style as when they were at the military academy.
+Through chanting, I look after myself and work hard on my daily training.

 The crux of this contemplative practice has been translated into English and has been discussed at the United States Naval Academy.